best boiled egg

 • Crack the egg gently and roll it on a hard surface before peeling.

-• Peel under running water to help separate the shell from the egg.
+• Peel under running water to help separate the shell.

 Storage and Serving Suggestions